 Through collaboration with industry insiders and the experts we have working with our various media clients, I have developed the opinion that the successful publishers of the future will:

 - Recognize generic content is becoming more of a commodity and shift the center of their distribution model from content to consumer.

 - Differentiate their brand through high-quality content and exclusive relationships with household name producers.

 - Recognize the shift in their editorial role and yield their editorial powers to the consumer.
 The publisher’s role is now one of accurate tagging in order to provide relevancy and weighted suggestion rather than final authority.

 - Develop technology platforms to provide access and optimize the use (within the appropriate legal restrictions) of their content for their consumers.

-- Embrace open and social platforms in order to integrate their content, brand, and distribution into the fabric of their consumers every day life.
-Just like the newspaper used to be the staple of every businessman’s breakfast routine, publishers must find a routine in their target consumer to be the staple of.
+- Embrace open and social platforms in order to integrate their content, brand, and distribution into the fabric of their consumers’ everyday lives.
+Just like the newspaper used to be the staple of every businessperson’s breakfast routine, publishers must find a routine in their target consumer to be the staple of.

 Publishers must remain alert and flexible and have the systems ready to easily deploy content in new ways in order to capitalize on the innovation yet to come.

 The constant, rapid evolution of technology is forcing key players in the media industry to adopt an unprecedented fluidity in order to remain relevant and monetize their role within the flux.
 It is not far-fetched to predict that the successful publishers of the future will reflect and embody, at a minimum, the six attributes listed above.